 Sea temperatures range from a low of 20°C/68°F in winter to highs of 29°C/84°F in summer.

 Jerusalem sits high in the mountains at an elevation of 754m.
 Like much of the country, it is best visited between April and May and September to November.
-You should expect a pleasant day time highs around 30°C/85°F in mid-summer.
+You should expect pleasant daytime highs around 30°C/85°F in mid-summer.

 The peak of summer in Jerusalem can be crowded and expensive, whilst the winter can be unpredictable – mild to very cold, even snow!
 Average winter temperatures can drop to 12°C/54°F.

 Tel Aviv sits on the Meditteranean coast and enjoys a typical Meditteranean climate of warm summers and cool, wet – but not freezing – winters.
-Spring and Fall still remain the best times to visit to avoid the peak temperatures and peak crowds.
+Spring and Fall are still the best times to visit to avoid peak temperatures and crowds.

 Expect summer maximum temperatures of 32°C/90°F and sea temperatures of 28°C/82°F